-After the castle, we walked around the market for delicious sausage stuffed with cheese sausage and to peruse the shops.
+After the castle, we walked around the Naschmarkt for delicious sausage stuffed with cheese and to peruse the shops.

 Next we did one of my favorite things to do in any city: a walking tour.
 I feel like you get such a good feel for what the city's about, and you find hidden facts that you might not discover by just walking by.
 The tour started at 2pm near the opera building, and took us to some of the most important and historical parts of the city.

 One of the most charming aspects is how close in proximity everything is.
 You can easily walk to see all the beautiful buildings or pop into a palace.
 Albertina is one of the museums he mentioned in particular that has art from around the world.

 I particularly loved learning more about the Hapsburgs and their INCREDIBLE rule for 600 years.
 Maria Theresa was my favorite to learn about.
 She had 16 children who she strategically married off to avoid war and keep the Austria empire secure.

 Next, we headed to St. Michael's Square for the impressive architecture.

 Vienna is a UNESCO world heritage site for two reasons: the Spanish horse riding school… and the coffee culture.
 The cappuccino was actually invented here.
 The oldest coffee shop, Frauenhuber, dates to 1825 and you can still grab a cup here today.
 Both Mozart and Beethoven once performed here so it has a long history.